 There exist thousands of different sorts of cheese that stand out for their wide range of flavors and various textures.
 Each country has its own method of cheese making and Georgia is no exception.
 Apart from delicious, hearty and spicy dishes, Georgia can boast a number of different sorts of cheeses that come from country’s different regions.

 Although Georgia is a small country, it produces more than 250 types of cheese.
-This dairy product is so popular that there is one famous quote in Georgian “If you don’t have kveli (cheese in Georgian) at home, then you are dead”.
-Georgian supra (feast table) is unimaginable without Kveli, be it soft and tender Imeruli cheese from Georgia’s Imereti region or more rough and slightly sharp flavored Guda cheese from mountain region of eastern Georgia.
+Georgian supra (feast table) is unimaginable without Kveli (cheese in Georgian), be it soft and tender Imeruli cheese from Georgia’s Imereti region or more rough and slightly sharp flavored Guda cheese from mountain region of eastern Georgia.
 The latter is usually made from sheep’s or cow’s milk and is aged in sack made from cheep’s skin for weeks.
 This method of cheese making was invented by the shepherds in the mountains of Georgia.

 And here we come to the queen of Georgian cheeses, Sulguni that originated from Georgia’s Samegrelo region (an area in the western part of the country).
 This type of cheese is soft, has a sour, moderately salty flavor, a dimpled texture, and an elastic consistency.
 It is noteworthy that Sulguni is often compared to Italian Mozzarella, due to its texture and taste.
 Sulguni may be produced from normalized milk of cow, buffalo, or a mix of these milks.
 It is a "quick cheese" maturing in just one or two days.
 There exist two types of Sulguni cheese – an ordinary one and smoked Sulguni.
 According to the folk etymology, the name Sulguni comes from two Georgian words - suli (which means "soul") and guli (which means "heart").